strapi/documentation/docusaurus/docs/dev-docs/api/content-api.md

 </CustomDocCardsWrapper>

 :::note Plugin APIs
 [Plugins](/dev-docs/plugins) also have their dedicated APIs: the Server API and the Admin Panel API.
-These APIs are not offered to interact with the Content API, and that's why they are not documented in this section.
 These plugin-related APIs are offered to develop plugins and allow a plugin to interact either with the back-end server of Strapi ([Server API](/dev-docs/api/plugins/server-api)) or with the admin panel of Strapi ([Admin Panel API](/dev-docs/api/plugins/admin-panel-api)).
 :::